 We’ve clarified this sentence, so that it’s not declarative of UA’s relation to all other metrics, but reflects that these scenarios were chosen to illustrate specific cases where UA differs from at least one other metric in a conceptually important way.
 The new sentence reads:

-“Examples of illustrative comparisons which reflect how absolute abundances and phylogenetic similarity can drive differences across dissimilarity metrics.”
+Line XX: “Examples of illustrative comparisons which reflect how absolute abundances and phylogenetic similarity can drive differences across dissimilarity metrics.”

 142: "In this dataset, we recommend an intermediate of 0.5".
 This seems a bit arbitrary, and isn't the horseshoe still discernible for alpha = 0.5?
 Why do you recommend this value and how do you recommend choosing alpha in general?

+Thank you for this question.
 We’ve updated our analyses to include a finer range of alphas (in steps of 0.1, rather than in 0.5), and included a new guidance for choosing an alpha, with general recommendations to 1) Explore multiple levels of alpha; 2) Consider choosing alpha a priori to modulate the impact of cell abundance on your diversity estimation; and, 3) Choose an alpha in an intermediate range (0.25-0.75) but without a specific recommendation of 0.5.

 158: "For example, the temporal development of the infant microbiome".
 It would have been interesting to see the different metrics applied to data for this example.